How to load a sea kayak

 Too much weight aft may cause the kayak to leecock or turn downwind.
 This may have its advantage if you are paddling downwind, but again this will make control a problem.

 A trim kayak is best for all round performance.
 Remember you may have to turn around and go the other way or the weather can change rapidly.
+Some times when close to land you might have the option to stop and re-load the kayak but when doing an open crossing that is impossible.

 Not only do we want our kayak to be trim fore and aft but also trim side to side.
 If heavy gear is packed on one side of the keel line the boat will list or lean to that side.
 This again will cause control issues, as the kayak will want to carve turns in the opposite direction to the list.
 So not only do you want to pack the heavy items low along the keel line and closest to the cockpit, but also you want to wedge these items into place so they don’t shift to one side in wave action or when you lean your kayak to turn or brace into a wave.